-You frugal parents know how to save money.
+You frugal parents know how to save money for back to school shopping.
 However, perhaps some of you are digging yourselves out of debt and are just learning how to save money to meet the bills every month.
 Maybe some of you are experiencing unemployment and are trying to make ends meet on one income or on unemployment benefits.
 If so, then this post is for you!
 We are going to share how you can save money on back to school supplies.

 - Save money shopping online.
 123Ink.ca is running some sales on back to school supplies.
 Be sure to check them out.